 Criminal Justice Academies 047A Mounted Unit Training

 Class Hours: 4-40 Laboratory total.
 Course is designed to meet the training needs for mounted units: Crowd control, baton and weapons training.
-POST aproved.
 Legally/State Mandated Training.
 May be repeated.
+Grade: Pass/No Pass Only.